anvilglobaldynamics/torque/meta/api-docs/get-product-category-list.md

 { code: VALIDATION_ERROR } // validation error on one of the fields
 { code: APIKEY_INVALID } // the api key is invalid
 { code: ORGANIZATION_INVALID } // the organization id is invalid
+{ code: PRODUCT_CATEGORY_INVALID } // the product category id is invalid
 ```

 ### response (on success):